Convolutional Neural Networks combined with Runge-Kutta Methods: RKCNNs

-If a convolutional subnetwork is adopted to model $E_i(\cdot)$ in \eqref{eq:hbizi_E}, the most similar network structure is the dense connections in DenseNets.
-To be specific, a growth in a dense block concatenates all the preceding layers as the input of convolutional subnetwork just like that $hb_{i}\vz_i$ uses $y_n$ and all the increments in preceding stages as the input of $E_i(\cdot)$.
-For the purpose of adopting dense block in ERKNets, the dense blocks must conform to the following rules.
+We consider that the dense connection in DenseNets is the most similar network structure to approximate Eq \eqref{eq:E}.
+To be specific, all the preceding layers in a dense block are concatenated as the input of the following subnetwork.
+It is just like Eq \eqref{eq:E} that uses $y_n$ and all the increments in the preceding stages as its input.
+Thus, we use the dense block for reference to approximate the increment in each stage.
+The RKCNN constructed in this way is denoted as RKCNN-E.

+To be specific, an RK block is composed of a restricted dense block followed by a summation layer.
+The input of the RK block is $y_n$.
+The output of the restricted dense block is $y_n$ and all the increments $e_i$ for $i=1,\ \ldots,\ s$.
+The summation layer adds $y_n$ and $e_i$ for $i=1,\ \ldots,\ s$ to obtain $y_{n+1}$ according to Eq \eqref{eq:add_E}.
+The restricted dense block must obey the following rules:

-\textbf{Rule 1} The number of channels of $\vy_n$ is in the form of $mk$, where $m$ and $k$ are positive integers and $k$ is known as the growth rate in DenseNet literature.
-The dimension of $\vy_n$ is the multiplication of the size of feature map and $mk$.
+\textbf{Rule a}: The number of channels of $y_n$ is restricted to the growth rate of the dense block.
+They are both written as $k$.

-\textbf{Rule 2} Every $m$ successive growth constructs a convolutional subnetwork for $E_i(\cdot)$.
-Each subnetwork outputs $mk$ channels which are regarded as a group according to the number of channels of $\vy_n$.
-Each convolutional subnetwork concatenates $\vy_n$ and all the preceding groups as its input.
-The $i$th group generated by the $i$th subnetwork corresponds to $hb_i\vz_i$.

-\textbf{Rule 3} The total number of growth is $ms$, where $s$ is number of stages of RK methods.
-Consequently, $s$ groups representing $hb_i\vz_i$ for $i=1,\ \ldots,\ s$ are generated by $s$ convolutional subnetworks modeling $E_i(\cdot)$ for $i=1,\ \ldots,\ s$ successively in a dense block.
+\textbf{Rule b}: The total times of growth in the dense block are $s$, which is the number of stages of the RK methods. $k$ channels outputted by the $i$th growth are $e_i$ for $i=1,\ \ldots,\ s$.

-Appending to a restricted dense block conforming to the above rules, $\vy_n$ and the groups $h b_i \vz_i$ for $i=1, \ldots, s$ are added to obtain $\vy_{n+1}$ according to \eqref{eq:add}.
-Figure~\ref{fig:time-step_E} illustrates one time-step of ERKNet.

-In DenseNets, every dense block together with part of the subsequent computation can be regarded as a period using a $s$-stage ERK method with $r=1$ time-step.
-The transition layers and the postprocessor contain the summation operation in \eqref{eq:add}.
-This gives an explanation of DenseNets from the dynamical systems view.